neil-morrison44/pocket-arcade-grabber/README.md

 - Optionally, you can supply 2nd argument to say where to look for the ROMs (that you own)

 ## Known issues
-- It's not very smart, it'll try to download things which aren't needed - but these downloads will fail & it handles that
+- It's not very smart, it'll try to download things which aren't needed - but these downloads will fail & it handles that -- ~~but it can take a while looping through _all_ of the Neo Geo json files, for example.~~ now ignores neogeo
+- In the future, once the arcade / console etc categories are rolled out into more cores I'll probably have it read that & only focus on arcade cores.

 ## FAQs